xarantolus/backtap/README.md

 There are three different commands:
 * Tapping the fingerprint reader one time is the same as clicking in the top left corner of the phone.
 This is where menu, back or home buttons are positioned.
 That way, instead of reaching the top of the phone, you just tap the fingerprint reader.
 * Tapping the fingerprint reader twice (*tap tap*) does the same as pressing the off button of your phone, it just turns off the screen.
 This is especially convenient when the off button is located at the side of the phone, which makes it hard to reach.
-* Holding the fingerprint sensor a bit longer does the same as a home button.
-That can be useful if your phone doesn't have any buttons at the front.
+* Holding the fingerprint sensor a bit longer opens the "recent apps" menu.
+That makes switching apps easier, especially if your phone doesn't have any buttons at the front.

 ### Supported phones
 Whether or not this works on your phone might not only depend on the model used, but also the operating system.
 Different variants of Android might not behave in the way this module expects them to.